-Following the success of this year’s FIFA Women’s World Cup, are the major brands now becoming inconsistent by failing to continually meet these requirements and therefore, are they missing out on valuable marketing opportunities whilst at the same time, continued growth?
+Following the success of last year’s FIFA Women’s World Cup, are many of the major brands being inconsistent by failing to continually meet these requirements and therefore, are they missing out on valuable marketing opportunities and continued growth?

 ‘Breaking through the mainstream’, capturing a new audience and increasing the awareness of the game have until recently, all been major barriers within women’s football.

 The anticipation of a major tournament can help provide a springboard for major investment and provide the opportunity to engage with the customer at the right place and right time.
 A brand can anticipate and capture the customer mood simply by grasping significant moments, as distinguished by Weiss (2019).

 Last summers World Cup was ‘record breaking with over 1 billion viewers’ with many brands looking to market a new audience.
 Head & Shoulders ‘3 lines’ campaign, inspired fans to support the England Women’s Football Team by being creative with their own hair styles and Lucozade Sport launched two limited edition bottles as part of it’s £2 million sponsorship deal with the England Team featuring two of the players, Steph Houghton and Nikita Parris.

 Further sponsorship deals were provided by Visa (full sponsorship to the World Cup) and Barclays who stepped in to sponsor the Women’s Super League from this season in a deal seen to be “the biggest ever investment in UK women’s sport by a brand”.

 In an effort to enhance the game further, UEFA (Union of European Football Associations) launched a strategy with the aim to double the number of female players in Europe by 2024, a campaign which followed an ‘initiative’ carried out in 2017 named Together #WePlayStrong which was aimed at ‘transforming perceptions of women’s football and encouraging girls to take up and continue playing the game’.